johnroper100/Tonalite/docs/cues/moving_between_cues.md

 # Moving Between Cues

-You transition between cues using the buttons at the top of the `Cues > Cues` tab.
+You can transition between cues using the buttons at the top of the `Cues > Cues` tab.

 ![Cue motion buttons](../images/cue_motion_buttons.png)